watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    - Scroll to the first spec node that describes replicas as shown in the screenshot.
 Set the value for replicas to 4.

-   - Within the replicas spec, beneath the template node, find the "api" containers spec as shown in the screenshot.
+   - Within the replicas spec, beneath the template node, find the "api" containers spec.
 Remove the hostPort entry for the API container's port mapping.
+The screenshot below shows the desired configuration after editing.

      ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about spec, selector, and template.
 Under the spec node, replicas: 4 is highlighted.
 Further down, ports are highlighted.](media/image137.png)